leo770/Tensorflow-Object-Detection-Project/README.md

 # Tensorflow-Object-Detection-Project
-# Garbage classification (recyclable, other, kitchen waste, hazardous waste)
+# Garbage classification (recyclable, other and kitchen waste)

 The repository includes: